 If you are developing against the AOSP

-Android in AOSP comes with a prebuilt version of OpenJDK; so no additional
+master branch of Android in AOSP comes with a prebuilt version of OpenJDK, so no

 Download previews, factory images, drivers, over-the-air (OTA) updates, and other blobs below.
 For details, see Obtaining proprietary binaries.